yuanyeyzygo/single-rotor-bemt-matlab/README.md

 - `CS2_cd.txt`
 - etc.

-The parser expects the following format:
+The parser expects the following structure:

 - first row: Mach grid
 - each following row: angle of attack followed by aerodynamic coefficients at each Mach number

-Example:
+Example format:

 ```text
 0.0 0.1 0.2 0.3